How to Make Gold Leaf Votive Candle Holders

 • Repeat this process until you have finished the number of candle holders you are making.

 That’s it.
 That wasn’t so hard!!
-How to make Gold Leaf votive candle holders is one of the easiest and most rewarding DIY projects I’ve done.
+Making Gold Leaf votive candle holders is one of the easiest and most rewarding DIY projects I’ve done.
 I was a little scared to try Gilding, but once I started, I realized how easy it is.
 And with practice, it gets easier and easier.

 I obviously bought the Gold Leaf and the Sizing, but I’ll get many more projects out of those supplies so that’s why I try to prorate the cost.